National Lifeguard pool

 National Lifeguard certification is Canada's professional lifeguard standard.
 National Lifeguard training develops a sound understanding of lifeguarding principles, good judgment, and a mature and responsible attitude towards the lifeguard's role.
 National Lifeguard training emphasizes prevention and effective rescue response in emergencies including first aid treatment.
 Candidates develop teamwork, leadership and communication skills.
 Fitness requirements include a timed object recovery, 50 m sprint challenge, 50 m rescue drill and 400 m endurance challenge.

 The National Lifeguard training program is designed for lifesavers who wish to obtain a responsible job and leadership experience.
 Successful candidates are certified by the Lifesaving Society - Canada's lifeguarding experts.

 View all NL Pool test items: NL Pool - At-a-glance

-Prerequisites: minimum 16 years of age, Bronze Cross and Standard First Aid (need not be current) from one of: Lifesaving Society, St. John Ambulance, Canadian Red Cross, Canadian Ski Patrol.
+Prerequisites: minimum 15 years of age, Bronze Cross, and Lifesaving Society Standard First Aid (need not be current) or Standard First Aid from one of these approved agencies.